davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 Starter code for this assignment is provided on the github repo.
 You are not required to submit your code to me on Github, but it's strongly recommended that you do.

 - If you want to submit your code on Github, do this step.
 If not, you may skip this step.
 Make sure you already have a Github account.
 Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk3-rpncalc](https://github.com/davidtchiu/cs475-hwk3-rpncalc).
 Choose to _*fork*_ this repository over to your github account to obtain your own copy.
 Copy the Github URL to _your_ newly forked project.
 Then follow the rest of the instructions below.
-From your Ubuntu virtual machine, open a terminal, and _*clone*_ your forked Github repo down to your local working directory using:
+From your VS Code remote development environment, open a terminal, and _*clone*_ your forked Github repo down to your local working directory using:

 ```